Skip to content

 Learning Outcomes:

-• Understand market structure and functioning, differentiate between cost and supply relationships, and identify and understand consumer behavior and demand theory
+• Understand market structure and functioning.
+Differentiate between cost and supply relationships.
+Identify and understand consumer behavior and demand theory.

-• Calculate and understand product and resource pricing as well as revenue and profit relationships
+• Calculate and understand product and resource pricing and revenue and profit relationships.

-• Formulate reasoned opinions on international specialization and trade, and form opinions on matters of public economic policy that are independent, informed and well-reasoned
+• Formulate reasoned opinions on international specialization and trade.
+Form opinions on matters of public economic policy that are independent, informed and well-reasoned.

 This course research and practice in academic writing and writing of reports, proposals, memoranda and other kinds of prose used in the fields of academia, business and industry.